aalto-speech/speechbrain-cl/README.md

 ## Usage

-Please see the [Command-line Reference] for details.

 The installed package is called `cl` and it can be used both as library and a CLI tool.
-The CLI is primarily intended for analyzing results of already trained models and may be buggy.
+The CLI is primarily intended for analyzing the results of already trained models and may be buggy.
 Of course, they could still be useful and that's why the CLI options are documented.
-To check them, run `cl --help`.

 As a library, `cl` offers two main interfaces:
     - `cl.train_utils.fit`: Use this to fit a model based on some hyperparameters.